 Once we get home we change the lids to the ones we will use with the vacuum system.

 Grab your Tattler lids or the metal Ball ones that came with the jars.

 Step 1: Place the Tattler rubber seal and lid to the jar.

-Step 2: Put the end of the pump attachment into the hole at the top of the FoodSaver
+Step 2: Put the end of the pump attachment into the hole at the top of the FoodSaver.

-When it's time to open them up, pull slowly with your fingertips or the edge of a spoon to slowly pry the lid from the jar.
+When it's time to open the jars up fully, pull them off slowly with your fingertips or with the edge of a spoon to slowly pry the lid from the jar.

 Pro tip: The fuller the jar is with food, the less air you have to pull out of it.
 It might make sense to keep longer-term storage jars on their own, and when you finally open them up, empty them into smaller jars so you don't have to reseal the big ones each time.

 If you want to get fancy you could put oxygen absorbers inside the jars (just under the lid before sealing) but that's probably an extra expense you really don't need since that leans more towards long-term storage.

 If you are really getting into the food storage game, I would suggest picking up this book.
 It goes over lots of details we glossed over here.

 Typical Price: $10 - 40